Zipcoder/reveal-slides.tcus/md/spring-web-mvc-primer.md

 -

 **DI**, by contrast, allows us to take a different approach when dealing with dependencies.

+With DI,
-With DI, you let an external process such as Spring create dependencies, manage dependencies, and inject those dependencies into the objects that need them.
-So, with DI, Spring would create the **OrderRepository** and **NotificationComponent** and then hand over those dependencies to the **OrderService**.
-This decouples **OrderService** from having to deal with **OrderRepository**/**NotificationComponent** creation, making it easier to test.
-It allows each component to evolve independently, making development and maintenance easier.
-Also, it makes it easier to swap these dependencies with different implementations or use these components in a different context.
+you let an external process such as Spring create dependencies, manage dependencies, and inject those dependencies into the objects that need them.

+So with DI, Spring would create the **OrderRepository** and **NotificationComponent** and then hand over those dependencies to the **OrderService**.

+-

+**OrderService** is now relieved of having to deal with **OrderRepository**/**NotificationComponent** creation, making it easier to test.

+Each component can now evolve independently, making development and maintenance easier.

+Also, it's easier to swap these dependencies with different implementations, or use these components in a different context.

 -
 -